c0smin27/JavaScript-Programming/README.md

 # JavaScript Programming

-## Various exercises and applications for the JavaScript programming language
+## A collection of various exercises and applications for the JavaScript programming language